BHUVANESHWAR-BHUVIOP/mnist-classification/README.md

 To Develop a convolutional deep neural network for digit classification and to verify the response for scanned handwritten images.

 ## Problem Statement and Dataset
+Digit classification and to verify the response for scanned handwritten images.

+The MNIST dataset is a collection of handwritten digits.
+The task is to classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9, inclusively.
+The dataset has a collection of 60,000 handwrittend digits of size 28 X 28.
+Here we build a convolutional neural network model that is able to classify to it's appropriate numerical value.

 ## Neural Network Model